pila81/Trident_Mods/README.md

 Trident front idlers with tensioners aligned to bearings.

-I altered the front idlers in CAD myself as I was experiencing some tilting of the front idlers/bolts.
+I altered the front idlers in CAD as I was experiencing some tilting of the front idlers/bolts.
 In my head aligning the center point of tilt and tension made sense, they run true here now.
 This modification also prevents splitting of the two printed parts.

 ![](Idlers_Tensioners_Aligned.JPG)